 Ornamental kale and cabbage should keep their color and attractive appearance throughout the winter months.
 If, however, they start to fade, you can always remove them and slip a nicely trimmed evergreen shrub into the pot.
 Such evergreens may be decorated for the holidays too.
 Artificial greens and artificial poinsettias also add a holiday touch to containers.
 Do not place real poinsettia plants outside unless you live in a tropical environment or very warm area; cold weather can kill them.

-Use these ideas, plus other lists of cold weather plants and flowers, container gardening plants and more to create attractive container gardens year-round.
+You'll never have to wait for planting season again once you discover the joys of container gardening.
+Use these ideas, and check out other lists of cold weather plants and flowers you can use to create attractive container gardens year-round.